mberehulka/nyaa-downloader/README.md

 - Select the anime (move with arrows, WASD keys or mouse scroll) and click Space

-- Or use the A and D key change the watched episode
+- Or use the A and D key to change the watched episode

 <img src="./assets/screenshots/1.png" width="100%"/>